Conferences brought to you by the Ken Kennedy Institute at Rice University:

 This conference has become the key venue for planners and practitioners alike.
 This is a forum for taking the pulse of industry needs and discussing challenges, opportunities and new development at the interface of the oil and gas industry, the IT industry and the academic and research community.

-Visit the website at www.og-hpc.org for more information and updates.
+Visit the website at og-hpc.org for more information and updates.

-SAVE THE DATE: The 4th Annual Ken Kennedy Institute Virtual Data Science Conference will be held on October 26-27, 2020.
+Register now!
+The 4th Annual Ken Kennedy Institute Virtual Data Science Conference will be held on October 26-28, 2020.

 Data science is rapidly evolving as an essential interdisciplinary field, where advances often result from combinations of ideas from several disciplines.
 This conference, to be hosted annually by Rice University, is for professionals and practitioners working in machine learning, deep learning, data mining, artificial intelligence, or big data problems broadly.
 Recognizing that discovery and innovation happens at interfaces of disciplines and communities, the conference aims to bring together a diverse set of people from multiple communities spanning academia and industry.